charmplusplus/charm/doc/charm++/manual.rst

 3-level tree consists of PEs, processes and a root at the top.
 A 4-level tree consists of PEs, processes, ProcessGroups and a root.
-The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using command line parameters or using a json config file.
-We provide examples of these below:
+The load balancing strategy to be used at each level and frequency at which to invoke LB at each level can be specified using a json config file with name treelb.json or by specifying the json file name using command line option +TreeLBFile.
+We provide examples of some config files below:

 Creating a 2-level tree that uses the GreedyRefine strategy at the root: